 Education and training

-In order to fulfil its fundamental and enduring purpose, the Alliance must maintain the capabilities to prevent, detect, deter and defend against any threat of aggression.
+In order to fulfil its fundamental and enduring purpose of safeguarding the freedom and security of its members, the Alliance must maintain the capabilities to prevent, detect, deter and defend against any threat of aggression.
 For this reason, NATO conducts education and training programmes to increase cohesion, effectiveness and readiness of its multinational forces.
-Furthermore, NATO assists partner countries in their education and training reform efforts.
+Furthermore, NATO shares its expertise with partner countries in their education and training reform efforts.

-- Since its inception in 1949, NATO has been engaging in education and training activities, which have expanded geographically and institutionally over time.
+- Since its inception in 1949, NATO has engaged in education and training activities, which have expanded geographically and institutionally over time.

 - The establishment of Allied Command Transformation (ACT) in 2002 is testimony of NATO’s resolve to boost education and training.
 ACT is entirely dedicated to leading the transformation of NATO’s military structure, forces, capabilities and doctrine, including through exercise and training design and management.